 Though progress has been substantial, islet cell transplantation remains an experimental procedure.
 Islet transplant studies at the DRI will continue to focus on improving the safety, long-term function and success of cell replacement therapies.

-Our Clinical Cell Transplant Program has several active protocols that will:
+Our Clinical Cell Transplant Program has active protocols that will:

 - Assess the safety and effectiveness of new drugs to prevent rejection.

 - Assess the safety and effectiveness of other agents to improve islet engraftment and increase islet mass after transplantation.

 - Assess the safety and effectiveness of co-transplanting selected immune cells to improve graft acceptance and promote long-term cell function.

 - Identify markers that indicate early islet loss so we can develop intervention strategies to sustain islet function.